cvdlab-projects/webindex/slides/presentazione biomedica.md

 ## TARGETS

-*Optimization of the code
+-Optimization of the code

-*server Python
+-server Python

 ____________________________________________________________________________________________________________________